daresimon/gitskills/README.md

 # gitskills

-Ceating a new branch is quick
+Ceating a new branch is quick and simple